 What is battery cell balancing?

-1 Extraction of the battery pack from the pack enclosure
+1 Extract the hybrid battery pack from the vehicle

-What tools are needed for battery reconditioning and pack assembly?
+What tools are required for hybrid battery reconditioning and repair?

 How long does it take to recondition a hybrid battery pack?

-What battery conditioning data does the EVc provide?
+What kind of data does the EVc output file provide?

 Toyota Highlander (click on figures to expand)